Pubudu-Basnayaka-COS/d10-layout_builder_admin_theme/README.md

 CONFIGURATION
 -------------

-This module has no configurable options.
-After installation, the Layout Builder editing interface will use the admin theme.
+Navigate to "/admin/config/content/lbat" to toggle the admin theme.

 MAINTAINERS